bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint-challenge/challenge.md

 Then write the following queries (also with `sqlite3`) to test:

 - Count how many rows you have - it should be 3!

+      Number of rows: 3

 - How many rows are there where both `x` and `y` are at least 5?

+      Number of rows w/ x >= 5 and y >= 5:  2

 - How many unique values of `y` are there (hint - `COUNT()` can accept a keyword `DISTINCT`)?

+      Number of distinct y values:  2

 Your code (to reproduce all above steps) should be saved in `demo_data.py` and added to the repository along with the generated SQLite database.